morph3us1984/litter/README.md

 Litter is a CAT1 re-issue tool to make the transition from CAT1 to CAT2 standard super easy!
 It uses Chias CAT1 Snaphshot, Chia CAT-admin-tool and a Chia Node+Wallet.
 All of these can be installed within the tool automatically.
 No need to do it seperately, though I recommend having the Chia Node/wallet already installed.
 Otherwise it will take the Chia Node days to get synced.

+CAUTIONn: Though I tested this tool as good as I could, there is still a risk that something bad happens.
+I am not responsible for anything.
+This is the first version of the tool and it probably has some bugs and errors.

 ## Requirements